The speed limiter function helps you stay within the driving speed limit that you choose, known as the limit speed.

 It is possible to exceed the limit speed at any moment.
 To do this: press the accelerator pedal firmly and fully (beyond the kickdown point).

-Whilst the speed is being exceeded, the limit speed displayed on the instrument panel flashes.
+If the speed is exceeded, the limited speed flashes on the instrument panel accompanied by a beep.

 Then, as far as is possible, release the accelerator pedal: the speed limiter function will return as soon as you reach a speed lower than the memorised speed.